jfoclpf/get-openapi-examples/README.md

 This might be useful, for example, for testing routes.
 It supports different types of [examples](https://swagger.io/docs/specification/adding-examples/), and variables may be in the path or in the query.

-If a certain `openapi.yaml` file is like this example:
+If you have a `openapi.yaml` file like this one, for example:

 ```yaml
 paths: